This document describes the various aspects of publishing your fonts through MyFonts.

-This document is the first chapter in a series that, we hope, will help our participating foundries become profitable and sustainable businesses.
+This document is the first chapter in a series that, we hope, will help our partner foundries become profitable and sustainable businesses.
 We can’t promise that there’s a magic formula for success as an independent digital foundry, but by paying attention to the guidelines laid down here, we expect anyone selling through our platform to least get the fundamentals right.
 The rest, with some help from the more specific titles to follow this one, is up to you!

 For more help and support contact firstname.lastname@example.org.